Professor and Director, Centre for Iranian Studies (on leave 2014-15)

 Foltz was also active in helping shape a new subfield combining religious studies with environmental ethics, often referred to as "Religion and Ecology", having edited a popular course text titled Worldviews, Religion and the Environment: A Global Anthology (Wadsworth Thomson, 2002) and two seminal volumes exploring environmental values among Muslims, Islam and Ecology: A Bestowed Trust (Harvard, 2003) and Environmentalism in the Muslim World (Nova Science, 2005).
 His book Animals in Islamic Tradition and Muslim Cultures (Oneworld, 2006) was the first scholarly survey of how Muslims have viewed the importance of non-human animals.

 Prof. Foltz is currently working on a volume of the Oxford New World History series, entitled Iran in World History.
-He is also Conference Chair for the upcoming meeting of the International Society for Iranian Studies which will be held in Montreal in August 2014.

 - Iran in World History, Oxford University Press, forthcoming 2015.